Daily Trade Ideas

 Daily Price Outlook

-Impact of Australian Economic Data and RBA Expectations on AUD/USD Pair
+Impact of China's Economic Challenges on the AUD/USD Pair

 AUD/USD Price Chart - Source: Tradingview